ocapn/ocapn/draft-specifications/Model.md

-This document captures a summary of consensus and remaining contention for the OCapN data model and abstract syntax, excluding the concern of concrete representation of these on the wire, but including non-normative representations in a selection of implementation languages.
+This document captures a summary of consensus and remaining contention for the OCapN passable data model, abstract syntax, corresponding format in the bytewise serialization of messages, and non-normative representations in a selection of implementation languages.

 Commentary in block quotes is not normative.